 Editors are responsible to create publication strategies in order to support publication ethics.
 Also, they are responsible to guarantee a fair, unbiased, and timely peer review.

 Editors are completely responsible for and have the authority to reject/accept articles.

 If agreement cannot be reached among reviewers, editors consider inviting comments from additional peer reviewer(s).
 However, the journal has the authority to take the final decision.

-Priority of publication is most likely in accordance with the time of submission in the accepted papers.
+Priority of publication is most likely in accordance with the time of acceptance in the accepted papers.
 But, the timing of publication may also be influenced by the variability in the subjects.

 Peer review system

 The Polyolefins Journal has commitment to peer review.
 POJ uses the single-blinded, multiple reviewers peer-review system for all articles.
 The editors’ responsibility is to ensure timely peer review and publication of the received manuscript, especially where the results may have significant implications.

 Editors consider monitoring the performance of peer reviewers/editorial board members.
 Peer reviewers who produce poor, late, rude or unconstructive reviews are not used again.

 All discussions among author, editor, and peer reviewer including any information about a submitted manuscript are confidential.